luceCoding/Programming-Interview-Questions-in-Python/Word Popularity.md

 # QUESTION
-Given an integer W that represents number of words and unlimited space, Write functions insert(word) and getMostPopularWord() such that getMostPopularWord() will always return the most popular word in the last W number of words.
+Given an integer W that represents number of words and unlimited space complexity.
+Write functions insert(word) and getMostPopularWord() such that getMostPopularWord() will always return the most popular word in the last W number of words.
-Create two solutions that will optimize run-time for either function while sacrificing run-time for the other.
+Create two solutions that will optimize run-time complexity for either function while sacrificing the run-time for the other function.

 For example:
 ```